Nothing says summer like music festivals. We have the lowdown on the biggest and best festivals across the country in 2019.

 The Great Satsumanian Hestival 2018, Kagoshima

 Yes, that’s festival with an “h.”
 The “he” represents the word for volcanic ash in Kagoshima’s local dialect, which is fitting, since much of the city is covered in it thanks to the nearby Sakurajima.
 In fact, the fes will take place on the Sakurajima peninsula, at the foot of the active volcano.
-In celebration of the 150th anniversary of the Meiji Restoration, there will be a whole host of sporting events on top of the usual food and music.
-So far, notable artists announced include Acidman, Keytalk, Ego-Wrappin’, and Soil & Pimp Sessions.
+The first line-up announcements will be available in April.

 Where: Sakurajima Yokoyama-cho, Kagoshima